-JS : Yeah.
-So I grew up with my parents and sister, and our parents were very artistically inclined and very supportive of our artistic endeavours… And encouraging both of us to kind of explore.
-I think that they might have been this way because of the fact that their own parents were coming out of the Great Depression.
-My parents’ generation was very much focused on finding a career path that was going to bring good income and provide for a family.
-And I think, similarly to many people of their generation, their reaction was more to encourage us to find something that we were passionate about at a young age.
+JS : I grew up with one sister, and our parents were very artistically inclined and very supportive of our artistic endeavours.
+They encouraged both of us to explore our creativity.
+I think they might have been this way because their own parents were coming out of the Great Depression and encouraged my parents’ generation to focus on finding a career path that was going to bring steady income and provide for their family.
+I think, similarly to many people of their generation, my parent’s reaction was to encourage us to find something that we were passionate about at a young age.

-So instead of trying to drive us towards certain careers, they really encouraged us to try everything that we wanted to try.
-And also instilled in us a kind of drive and work ethic that I feel really grateful to them for.
-I know not every kid gets that, but that is something I am very grateful for.
+So instead of trying to drive us towards certain career paths, they really encouraged us to try everything that we wanted to try and find our own interests.
+At the same time they also instilled in us a kind of drive and work ethic that I feel really grateful for.

-JS : But the way they manifested it was that until my sister and I could drive, they were driving us around.
-From singing practice to soccer practice to a whole list of sports and music studies… I was very serious about playing the violin when I was young.
+JS : The way this manifested was that until we could drive, our parents were driving us from singing practice to soccer practice to a whole list of sports and music studies on a daily basis.
+I was very serious about playing the violin for many years.
 And I also sang and played many sports and was interested in gymnastics for a long time.
-I was interested in a lot of things and it wasn't until I was in my early teenage years that I was getting to a certain level with a number of these disciplines and my instructors, they kind of started to pressure me to focus more on what I was studying with each of them.
-It happened with violin, it happened with singing, it happened with sports... and at the same time, I discovered dance through a program that offered dance at our school.
-It was a public school, so I was very lucky just to have that program available, and within the first year of studying dance I decided to drop everything else.
-And this was the first time in my life that it was very clear that this was what I really wanted to do, ‘cause I wanted to put all of my energy towards this.
-I was about 14, I think, when that happened.
-So from that age until, I guess, until I ended my dance career, which was around the time that Coil + Drift started, I lived and breathed dance full time, from high school to studying in a conservatory university program, and then to professional dancing for ten years.
+I was interested in a lot of things and it wasn't until I discovered dance when I was 14 years old that everything else felt less important and began to drop away.
+My middle school offered dance classes as an alternative to physical education class so I signed up in 8th grade and that was how it all began.
+Within the first year of studying dance it was very clear to me that this was what I really wanted to put all of my energy toward.
+From that age until I transitioned to a career in design, which was around the time that Coil + Drift started five years ago, I lived and breathed dance full time from high school to studying in a conservatory university program, and then to working as a professional dancer for ten years.

 LV : Would you say that you were more of a creative oriented person, or more of a performance driven individual when you were a kid?